 - Draw a picture of a football game

-- Find recipes for a Super Bowl party
+- Find recipes for a Super Bowl party or plan a party

-These fire inspired activities will help warm everyone up!
+These fire-inspired activities will help warm everyone up!

 - Read a book in front of your fireplace.

 - Make a list of words that rhyme with fire, smoke, and log.